“Students in today’s classrooms are unable to understand 25 to 30 percent of what their teacher said because of excessive noise and reverberation.

 What About Auditoriums, Gymnasiums, and Larger Classrooms?

 In larger room multi-purpose rooms, particularly spaces like gymnasiums or auditoriums the most important aspect to address for speech intelligibility is reverberation time, commonly referred to as “RT” or “RT60”.
 This is the amount of time it takes an original sound signal to drop 60 decibels.
 For reference, this is the difference between a normal conversation tone at 3-5 feet and basically silence.
 The larger the space the more time it takes the original signal to move around and return a reflection – this means a higher RT, which means speech, and especially music, are more difficult to distinguish and hear clearly.
 According to the American Speech-Language-Hearing Association: “Classrooms should have RTs in the range of 0.4-0.6 seconds, but many existing classrooms have RTs of one second or more.”
-This is an ideal RT for smaller, easier to control spaces – in larger spaces however, when an original RT is around 3-3.5 seconds getting the finished RT down to about 1.3 seconds is an acceptable goal and will definitely make a noticeable difference.
+Although ~0.4-0.6 seconds is an ideal RT for smaller, easier to control spaces – many larger spaces an original RT typically reach the range of ~3-3.5 seconds; getting the finished RT down to ~1.3 seconds is an acceptable goal and will definitely make a noticeable difference.

 Ready For More Information?
 We Can Help!